Persian carpet: Afsharid and Zand eras

 Iran's territorial integrity was restored by a native Iranian Turkic Afshar warlord from Khorasan, Nader Shah.
-He defeated the Afghans, and Ottomans, reinstalled the Safavids on the throne, and negotiated Russian withdrawal from Irans Caucasian territories, by the Treaty of Resht and Treaty of Ganja.
+He defeated the Afghans and the Ottomans, reinstalled the Safavids on the throne, and negotiated Russian withdrawal from Iran's Caucasian territories through the treaties of Resht and Ganja.
 By 1736, Nader himself was crowned shah.
-There are no records of carpet weaving, which had sunk to an insignificant handicraft, during the Afsharid and Zand dynasties.
+There are no records of carpet weaving, which had sunk to an insignificant handicraft, during the Afsharid and Zand eras.

-Qajãr dynasty
+Qajar era

-In 1789, Mohammad Khan Qajar was crowned king of Persia, the founder of the Qajar dynasty, which provided Persia with a long period of order and comparative peace, and the industry had an opportunity of revival.
-The three important Qajãr monarchs Fath-Ali Shah Qajar, Naser al-Din Shah Qajar, and Mozaffar ad-Din Shah Qajar revived the ancient traditions of the Persian monarchy.
-The weavers of Tabriz took the opportunity, and around 1885 became the founders of the modern industry of carpet weaving in Persia.
+In 1789, the founder of the Qajar dynasty, Agha Mohammad Khan Qajar was crowned Shah of the Sublime State of Iran.
+This provided Iran with a long period of order and comparative peace, giving the industry an opportunity for revival.
+The reigns of Fath-Ali Shah Qajar, Naser al-Din Shah Qajar, and Mozaffar ad-Din Shah Qajar saw the revival of ancient Persian monarchical traditions.
+The weavers of Tabriz took the opportunity, and around 1885 became the founders of the modern industry of carpet weaving in Iran.